If Jesus Rose from the Dead, then (#20) Jesus Was and Is Alive

 Another answer to this charge is that not all who saw Jesus were “believers” and subject to the accusation that this was some "wish fulfillment" .
 Thomas was a skeptic; James was a brother who for his whole life had rejected Jesus as anything but a mere mortal; Paul was a persecutor of the Way when He met Jesus on the road to Damascus.
 They saw the risen Jesus and were radically and dramatically changed.

-TwoThe appearances were mistaken identity.
+2The appearances were mistaken identity.

 Schoenfeld, in his Passover Plot, asserts that the disciples were simply mistaken about the appearances.
 They were so yearning for this to be true that they misinterpreted regular folks as being Jesus.
 He points to Magdalene thinking He was a gardener and especially the strange thing we find with Cleopas and his companion on the way to Emmaus when they didn’t recognize Jesus until He broke the bread.
-For Magdalene, she was sobbing, and had therefore not recognized the angels as such, and it wasn’t until she finally turned toward Jesus and heard Him speak that she recognized him.
+For Magdalene, she was sobbing, and had therefore not recognized the angels as such, and it wasn’t until she finally turned toward Jesus and heard Him speak "...that she recognized Him."

 Plus, there appears to be something miraculous in how Jesus first appeared to the disciples, even though the doors were locked.
 What common complicit Joe could do that?
 And why would he do that?

-So, in the face of the overwhelming evidence in all of the other appearances where Jesus was clearly seen, the Emmaus event is not hard to reconcile.
+So, in the face of the overwhelming evidence in all the other appearances where Jesus was clearly seen, the Emmaus event is not hard to reconcile.
 The bottom line, however, is that in the end, even Cleopas recognized Him as Jesus.
 And then, He “vanished from their sight.”
 This is hard to pull off by a “mistaken identity” person.
 In fact, this encounter caused them to immediately drop their plans and hustle seven miles back to Jerusalem.

 Seeing the risen Jesus has changed many a person’s plans.

-Three.
-The resurrection was spiritual and therefore the appearances were only spiritual.
+3. The resurrection was spiritual and therefore the appearances were only spiritual.

 It seems as if Jesus were specifically destroying this notion when He asked the disciples that first night for some fish.
-He ate it in their presence, not because He was hungry, but to assure them He was not a ghost or a figment of their combined imaginations.
+He ate it in their presence, possibly not because He was hungry, but to assure them He was not a ghost or a figment of their combined imaginations.
 Luke even begins that encounter by saying that the disciples “thought they were seeing a spirit”.
 Jesus made sure they knew He was physically present with them.
-The physical body of Jesus has risen from the dead.
-The physical body of Jesus was fully alive again before their very eyes.
+The physical body of Jesus has risen from the dead... the physical body of Jesus was fully alive again before their very eyes.

-Four.
-The appearances are all part of the resurrection myth/legend.
+4. The appearances are all part of the resurrection myth/legend.

-We’ve dealt this this charge multiple times.
+We’ve dealt with this charge multiple times.
 A. N. Sherwin-White, professor at Oxford University and famous historian, declared that even after two generations there is still too much historical truth embedded in people for a legend to commence forming.
-In 1844, theologian Julius Muller issued a challenge for anyone to find a legend that had developed within this timeframe and to this day his challenge still stands unmet.
+In 1844, theologian Julius Muller issued a challenge for anyone to find a legend that had developed within this time frame and to this day his challenge still stands unmet.
 Declaring that the resurrection appearances are nothing more than legend is an easy charge to make, but it has no valid basis.
 This, again, is why understanding the early nature of the resurrection creed and polemic is so very important in our defense for the reason for the hope that is in us.
 (1 Peter 3:15)

 We have seen a number of desperate attempts to explain away the resurrection, from “the disciples stole the body” to “the disciples were hallucinating”.
 All of them are found deeply wanting.
 Keep this in mind, however... we are not dealing with a lack of evidence for the resurrection of Christ here, we are dealing with a lack of “want to” in the heart.

 So, what does the physical resurrection of Jesus mean for us believers?
-Well, the answer to that is plentiful and we will deal with those in the coming days.
+Well, the answers to that are plentiful and we will deal with those in the coming days.
 However, for now, contemplate that the physical resurrection of Jesus, as the first-fruits, is the basis for our hope that one day, you and I will be physically resurrected as well.
 Second, contemplate that Jesus was not only alive on that first day, but He is alive today.
 He hears you, just as He heard Magdalene.
 He sees you just as He saw Thomas and Thomas saw Him and touched Him.
 He is just alive today as He was when he cooked fish by the sea after His resurrection.
 And thirdly, recognize that when Jesus makes Himself known to people, they are radically and forever changed.
 As Thomas cried, "My Lord, and my God!", and as in one of my favorite musicals "Then Came the Morning", Magdalene sings, "I've just seen Jesus, and I'll never be the same again!", so, too, you and I are changed people.
 For, by faith, we have also seen the risen Savior.

 And we will never be the same again.